janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter VII
 ## Dijkstra's Algorithm

+- When working with Dijkstra’s algorithm, each edge in the graph has a number associated with it.
+These are called weights.
+  - A graph with weights is called a weighted graph
+  - A graph without weights is called an unweighted graph
 - Breadth-first search is used to calculate the shortest path for an unweighted graph.
 - Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.
 - Dijkstra’s algorithm works when all the weights are positive.